Expand All | Collapse All

 Dr. Crews received her undergraduate degree from the University of Virginia and her medical degree from Saint Louis University.
 A graduate of the Osler Medical Training Program, she completed nephrology fellowship and a master's degree in clinical epidemiology at Johns Hopkins University.

-As of July 2017, Dr. Crews reported the following external relationships:
+As of May 2020, Dr. Crews reported the following external relationships:

 Dr. Crews serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - American Society of Nephrology, Chair of Diversity and Inclusion Committee, Member of the Executive Committee, and Member of Program Committee for ASN Kidney Week, receiving reimbursement for travel expenses.

 - National Kidney Foundation of Delaware/Maryland, Board of Directors Member, without compensation.

 - American College of Physicians, Council of Subspecialist Societies, without compensation.